neelamnaveen/Trust-System/README.md

 # Trust-System
-Trust system is a platform for general public
+Trust system is a blockchain platform for general public

 Project Documents